 Signs of a Blower Motor Gone Bad

-If your home isn’t feeling|doesn’t feel|suddenly isn’t]129] as cozy as usual, your blower motor might be the culprit.
-Watch out for these warning signs of a bad blower motor:
+If your home isn’t feeling as comfortable as usual, your blower motor might be the culprit.
+Keep an eye out for these indications of a bad blower motor:

 What Causes Blower Motor Failure?